jeremylu43/jeremylu43.github.io/_posts/2025-10-01-nba_excitement_part_1.md

 <img src="/images/NBA_Excitement/excitement_scatter_top_100.png" alt = "Top 100 games in terms of excitement and tension by season.
 2004 has 13/100 top tension games and 2018 has 10/100 top excitement games" width = "1000"/>

 Here I've plotted the 100 highest games for both excitement and tension, grouping them by season.

 There are 2 notable seasons in terms of tension: 1999-2000 and 2004-05.
 In the a slower paced era, it makes sense that games may be closer, and therefore have higher tension.
 However, I'm unsure why 2004-05 would stand out with 13 out of the top 100 tension games, perhaps just luck (or rather, chance).

 2018-19 stands out with 10/100 games with the highest excitement.
 This was the last year of the Kevin Durant Warriors, and while they were expected to cruise to the finals, teams like the Bucks, Nuggets, and Raptors were emerging.
 James Harden also went on an incredible tear in January, where he scored 57, 58, and 61 points in the span of 5 games in carry efforts for the Rockets.
 His 36.1 points per game were, unfortunately, were unable to overcome Giannis for MVP, who led his Bucks to the best record in the league at 60-22.
 Overall, it's hard to come away with any hard conclusions, so let's try expanding to the top 500 games.

 <img src="/images/NBA_Excitement/excitement_scatter_top_500.png" alt = "Top 500 games in terms of excitement and tension by season.
 Tension is higher from 1999-2004 and excitement higher from 2013-2018" width = "1000"/>

 Expanding to the top 500 games in terms of excitement and tension seems to reveal some more trends.

 There is a group of four seasons from 1999-2004 which have at least 30 of the top 500 games in terms of tension, each.
 When teams played slower and the game was still dominated by big men, it makes sense that the score remains close, and the outcome of the game lives more in uncertainty.
+I

-In more recent years, from 2013-2018, there is a group of seasons which seem to peak in terms of games ranking in the top 500 of excitement.
+n more recent years, from 2013-2018, there is a group of seasons which seem to peak in terms of games ranking in the top 500 of excitement.
 During this time, the surge in three pointa attempts was spurred by exciting guards like Stephen Curry, Damian Lillard, and James Harden.
 The difference in tension and excitement over time lines up with how the league has shifted to emphasize three point shooting, which causes large, more unpredictble swings in the game.
 Barrages in scoring can quickly lead to blowouts, decreasing tension within games.
 On the flip side, the ability to shrink leads via transition and three pointers has also added a greater comeback element, which can lead to more exciting games.
 The quicker pace also results in more back and forth trading in crunch time,